stiles/pyfr24/docs/contributing.md

 ## Code style

-We follow PEP 8 guidelines with some modifications:
+We follow PEP 8 guidelines with these modifications:
 - Line length limit: 100 characters
 - Use double quotes for strings
 - Use trailing commas in multi-line structures